bulka4/hadoop_spark/readme.md

 >- terraform apply main.destroy.tfplan

 ## Starting Hadoop and Spark cluster
-In order to start the Hadoop cluster we need to connect through SSH to the VM1 which acts as a master node and run the following commands:
+In order to start the Hadoop and Spark cluster we need to connect through SSH to the VM1 which acts as a master node and run the following commands:
 - $HADOOP_HOME/bin/hdfs namenode -format # We need to run this only when starting Hadoop cluster for the first time.
 If we run this later on it will remove all the data from the cluster.
 - $HADOOP_HOME/sbin/start-dfs.sh # Start HDFS
 - $HADOOP_HOME/sbin/start-yarn.sh # Start YARN